 These are both outstanding companies with great reputations, and we’re confident that you’ll receive excellent service with either.
-However, Byte’s efficient treatment times and top-notch customer support make them our top overall home teeth alignment company in Australia.
+However, Byte’s innovative technology and top-notch customer support make them our top overall home teeth alignment company in Australia.

 How do I get started with Byte or EZ Smile?